solinium/r-a-d.io-cli/README.md

 ### Usage

-Call radiocli with -u and a number to choose the interval in which the timer updates, use -t to open the thread (if it exists), and use -h for help.
+Call radiocli with -u and a number to choose the interval in seconds that the api updates, use -v for volume (1-100), use -t to open the thread (if it exists), and use -h for help.
 If you are testing, use -d to run in the current directory.
-All flags are optional.
+All flags are optional and in any order.

 Example:
-`radiocli -t -u 10`
+`radiocli -v 75 -t -u 10`

 ### Issues

 You may notice the timer jumping slightly.
 That's because by default api requests are being sent every 30 seconds.
 You can call radiocli with the -u option to experiment with different intervals.

+For any other issues, feel free to create an issue or a pull request!